Elin-Modding-Resources/Elin.Docs/articles/10_Transpiler 101/codematcher.md

 ## CodeMatch

-A series of `CodeMatch` will describe the IL instructions we want to match, you read about the usage linked above.
+A series of `CodeMatch` will describe the IL instructions we want to match, you can refer to the usage linked above.
 Here's a simple rundown:
 ```cs
 // match opcode only
 new CodeMatch(OpCodes.Call);